Nursing License Requirements in Arkansas

 Candidates who were educated in other countries are eligible for licensure provided their transcripts indicate similar education.
 There are several evaluation agencies to choose from.

 Licenses may be denied on the basis of disciplinary history or criminal background.

 The first step is completion of an approved nursing program.
 The approval agency or board does not necessarily have to be Arkansas, though in most cases it will be.
-Excelsior graduates are eligible for RN licensure as are graduates of foreign programs -- so long as their education is judged to be substantially equivalent.
-Click Here to learn more about choosing an appropriate RN program in Arkansas.
+Excelsior graduates are eligible for RN licensure as are graduates of foreign programs — so long as their education is judged to be substantially equivalent.
+RN programs in Arkansas

 Candidates must also register with the company that administers the licensing exam: Pearson VUE (http://www.pearsonvue.com/nclex/).
 The application process cannot be completed until this step is taken.